Minister for Bougainville Affairs

 Secondary Education: Completed Secondary School at Iarowari High School (1970)

-Tertiary Education: University of Papua New Guinea (1976).
+Tertiary Education: Completed Tertiary Education from University of Papua New Guinea (1976).

 Achievements: Earned a Bachelors Degree in Medicine and Surgery from UPNG in 1976.
 Awarded a Masters Degree in Medicine, Sydney and Melbourne Australia in 1985.
 Made an Honorary Fellow of the Australian College of Health Services Executives in 2000 Awarded the CMG in 2000 and knighthood in June 2009.